-Regular visitors to Cookslovak site are already familiar with Tatratea - the Slovak tea-based alcoholoc drink from under the High Tatras.
+Regular visitors to Cookslovak site are already familiar with Tatratea, the Slovak tea-based alcoholic drink from under the High Tatras.
 The Tatratea brand is relatively new, but the tradition of fortified tea drinking at the High Tatras chalets is not.
-It started centuries ago in the homes of hardy mountain folk, who used herbal … Continue reading Sunrays – a summer taste of Tatratea
+It started centuries ago in the homes of hardy mountain folk, who used herbal tea … Continue reading Sunrays – a summer taste of Tatratea

 What comes in your mind when you hear the word Tatratea?
 A hot drink?
 A party with friends?
 Or the High Tatras - Slovakia's most dramatic mountains?
 Well, all images are relevant to Tatratea, the Slovak alcoholic drink with many faces and flavours.
 I first got a taste of 'tatranský čaj' on my hiking tours with … Continue reading Wolfpack – a taste of Tatratea

 The High Tatras - our most spectacular mountains - were bathing in the warm August sunshine when we sat in a cable car taking us to Skalnaté pleso, a mountain lake at the altitude of 1751 metres.
 Skalnaté pleso (or Rocky Lake) was the starting point for our walking trip that day.
 We expected it to be a walk - not … Continue reading A Taste of the High Tatras

 Chai, tchai, le the, te, caj, cha, che, herbata, tae, el te, tea - how many different words for this popular drink do you know?
 And how strong is your penchant for a really good cup of tea when travelling around the world?
 Surely the tea in England will be served in a different way … Continue reading Ready for a cup of tea?